 --Stansje Plantenga, President and founding member, Ruiter Valley Land Trust, Quebec

-NEW!
-Special savings for any of these highly popular shows ... now only $250-$450, plus mileage.
+BOOK AT HALF THE USUAL PRICE!
 Thanks to generous grants aimed at enabling these crowd-pleasing shows to reach as many audiences as possible, Keeping Track can now offer them at savings of up to 50%.
-Book yours today by calling our Field Office at (802) 899-2023!
+Schedule yours today by calling our Field Office at (802) 899-2023!

 Sue Morse has developed a series of slide shows that will provide your group with a better understanding of wildlife and the challenges they face in the 21st century.
 Illustrated with her award-winning photography (preview here) and enlivened with fascinating and funny anecdotes from her life in the field, Sue's talks describe the habits and habitat of a variety of species.
 Your audiences will join scores of others in coming away with a new appreciation for the role these animals play in the local ecology and also how to identify their most telling signs in the field.